MSN FNP Program

 MSN FNP Program Focus

-The curriculum is designed to prepare nurses who are on the Family Nurse Practitioner track for the Addendum to 2021-2022 Nightingale College Catalog Version III.
-An Advanced Practice Registered Nurse role is completed by expanding their nursing body of knowledge and skills and focusing on a specified population.
-Learners in the Family Nurse Practitioner track will develop advanced knowledge and skills in assessment (including differential diagnosing), intervention (including prescribing), and management within the construct of patient-provider relationship and patient-centered care across the lifespan.
-The learner will be prepared to function as an effective member of the interdisciplinary healthcare team and to provide consultation, collaborative management and/or referral.
+The curriculum is designed to prepare nurses who are on the Family Nurse Practitioner Track.
+Learners in the Family Nurse Practitioner Track will develop advanced knowledge and skills in assessment (including differential diagnosing), intervention (including prescribing), and management within the construct of patient-provider relationship and patient-centered care across the lifespan.
+The learner will be prepared to function as an effective member of the interdisciplinary healthcare team and to provide consultation, collaborative management, and/or referral.

 A total of fifty-five (55) semester credits consisting of different combinations of courses are required for the conferral of the MSN degree.
-These courses include: core, direct care core, electives, specialty, and practicum.
-Thirty-six-point five (36.5) credit hours will be dedicated to didactic theory learning, and eighteen-point five (18.5) credit hours will be dedicated to practicum experiences.
+These courses include: core, direct-care core, electives, specialty, and practicum.
+Thirty-six and a half (36.5) credit hours will be dedicated to didactic theory learning, and eighteen and a half (18.5) credit hours will be dedicated to practicum experiences.
 Learners can complete the MSN FNP program in six (6) academic semesters or ninety-six (96) academic weeks of instruction.

 Application Deadline